 According to Gartner, there will be nearly 26 billion devices on the Internet of Things (IoT) by 2020.
 ABI Research estimates that more than 30 billion devices will be wirelessly connected to the IoT by 2020.
 This discussion provides examples examples, ideas, tools and best-practices for Rails developers to start building IoT applications that connect their web applications to the real world.

-I attended the Flatiron School in New York in 2014 where I my love for Rails really blossomed.
-I am now working with Caseflex.com to launch a very innovative Rails-based product for law firms and hedge funds, while also working on building some of my own ideas (particularly in the music and Internet of Things space).
+Karim Butt (@karimbutt) is an ex-management consultant now working as a full-stack web developer out of New York City.
+He attended the Flatiron School in New York City in 2014 where his love for Rails really blossomed.
+He is now working at a startup called Caseflex (www.caseflex.com), as the Head of Engineering, to launch an innovative Rails-based platform for law firms and financial institutions, while also continuously working on side projects (particularly in the Internet of Things space).

 For developers, there are two things that are certain for time zones: you can’t avoid having to deal with them, and you will screw them up at some point.
 There are, however, some ways to mitigate the pain.
 This talk will discuss tactics for avoiding time zone mayhem, using a feature to send out weekly email reports in a customer’s local time zone as a case study.
 It will cover idiosyncrasies of how time zones are handled in Ruby and Rails, how to write tests to avoid false positives, and advice on how to release time zone-related code changes more safely.